danielkorte/QueueSlider/README.md

 speed: 7000,            // in milliseconds, use 0 to disable slideshow
 direction: 1,           // 1 for images to slide to the left, -1 to silde to the right during slideshow
 offScreen: false,       // Set to true for a Hulu.com-like slider
+touchEnabled: true,     // Allow touch interaction with the slideshow
+swipeThreshold: 50,     // Amount of pixels a touch swipe needs to exceed in order to slide
 buttons: true,          // Display Previous/Next buttons
 previous: 'Previous',   // Previous button text
 next: 'Next'            // Next button text